-Exhibit No. Description Location 10.1 Cooperation Agreement dated August 15, 2022, by and between PharmaCyte Biotech, Inc. and Iroquois Master Fund Ltd. and its affiliates Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on August 16, 2022 10.2 † Form of Director Offer Letter Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on August 16, 2022 31.1 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 32.2 Certification of Principal Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 101.INS Inline XBRL Instance Document (the instance document does not appear in Inline XBRL document) n the Interactive Data File because its XBRL tags are embedded within the 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL 101.DEF Inline XBRL Taxonomy Extension Calculation Linkbase Document Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and included in exhibit 101).
+Exhibit No. Description Location 10.1 Cooperation Agreement dated August 15, 2022, by and between PharmaCyte Biotech, Inc. and Iroquois Master Fund Ltd. and its affiliates Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on August 16, 2022 10.2 † Form of Director Offer Letter Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on August 16, 2022 10.1 † Separation, Consulting and Release Agreement, dated October 6, 2022, by and between PharmaCyte Biotech, Inc. and Kenneth L. Waggoner Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on October 7, 2022 10.2 † Release Agreement, dated October 12, 2022, by and between PharmaCyte Biotech, Inc. and Gerald W. Crabtree Incorporated by reference to the designated exhibit of the Company's Current Report on Form 8-K filed on October 14, 2022 31.1 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 31.2 Principal Financial Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 101.INS Inline XBRL Instance Document (the instance document does not appear in the In XBRL document) nteractive Data File because its XBRL tags are embedded within the Inline 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB 101.PRE Inline XBRL Taxonomy Extension Label Linkbase Document Inline XBRL Taxonomy Extension Presentation Linkbase Document 101.PKE 104 Cover Page Interactive Data File (formatted in Inline XBRL and included in exhibit oit 101) and meraded in eximite /-

-† A contract, compensatory plan or arrangement to which a director or executive officer is a party or in which one or more directors or executive officers are eligible to participate.
+[†] A contract, compensatory plan or arrangement to which a director or executive officer is a party or in which one or more directors or executive officers are eligible to participate.